Gluten-Free Lentil Burgers Without Breadcrumbs

 Lentils burgers have a mild flavor that goes well with typical burger toppings, such as lettuce, pickle, onion, tomato, mustard, ketchup, or whatever you like with your burger.

-My recipe doesn’t have a ton of texture since it didn’t include oats, but the outside of the burger is crisp and the inside is moist and tender.
+My recipe doesn’t have a ton of texture since it didn’t include oats or breadcrumbs, but the outside of the burger is crisp and the inside is moist and tender.

 I highly suggest using only brown or green (not the French kind) of lentils for this recipe.
 Red or yellow lentils will be too mushy.